-I don’t exactly understand why it is that I like waiting rooms.
+I don’t understand why it is that I like waiting rooms.
 Maybe it’s because we’re not expected to do very much in waiting rooms.
-Or it might have something to do with a story I once heard; told me by a guy who did twenty years for killing his wife in a jealous rage.
-This same guy became a busker when he finally got out of jail, and when I was stumbling back from the bar one night, drunk on tequila, he waved me over and played me Cheeseburger In Paradise, by Jimmy Buffet.
-I’m not good with syllabic stress, so I’ve never been sure if Buffet is pronounced buh–fey, as in the self-serve meal laid out on a table, or whether it’s pronounced buhf-it, as in to strike with the hand or fist.
+Maybe it has something to do with the story that was told to me by a guy who did twenty years for killing his wife in a jealous rage.
+He became a busker when he got out of jail, and when I stumbled back from the bar one night, drunk on tequila, he waved me over and played me a song by Jimmy Buffet.
+I’m not good with syllabic stress, so I’ve never been sure if Buffet is pronounced buh–fey, as in the all-you-can-eat meal.
+Or whether it’s pronounced buhf-it, as in to strike with the hand or fist.
 I’m pretty sure it’s the latter.

-Did you know Jimmy Buffet(t) writes books?
-He’s written thirty odd books and they’re mostly about tall ships, high seas and pirates.
-I bet great flocks of flamingos turn the skies of his novels pink.
-Of course, I can’t say for sure if there are flamingo pink skies in his novels, because I haven’t read him.
-It just seems like something he might do.
-Now, this isn’t because flamingos are tropical clichés that symbolize Jimmy’s own clichédness.
-For the record, I don’t think he’s cliché at all.
+Did you know that Jimmy Buffet(t) writes books?
+He’s written thirty books and they’re mostly about ships, high seas and pirates.
+I bet great flocks of flamingos paint the skies of his novels pink.
+Of course, I can’t say for sure if great flocks of flamingos paint the skies of his novel pinks, because I’ve yet to read him.
+It just seems to me like something he might do.
+This isn’t because flamingos are tropical clichés that signify Jimmy’s own clichédness.
+I don’t think he’s cliché at all.
 I mean, how many other rock stars have managed to pull off the regular guy thing?
-I bet he’s not even that regular of a guy.
-In fact, I think there’s something alien about him.
-I think at the end of every tour he peels off his regular guy skin and steps out fast and bulbous into the safety of his villa looking like Cthulhu with a margarita in one hand and a Cuban cigar in the other.
-This, of course, would explain the flocks of flamingos in the skies of his novels.
-Such creepy birds.
+I bet he’s far from a regular guy.
+In fact, I’m convinced that he’s not from this world.
+At the end of his tours he retreats to the gated sanctuary of his villa and peels off his regular guy skin.
+He stands there glistening in the sun looking very Lovecraftian.
+Perhaps he looks a lot like Cthulhu, with a margarita in one hand and a Cuban cigar in the other.
+This, of course, would explain the great flocks of flamingos that paint the skies of his novels pink.
+They’re such creepy birds.
 I wonder what planet they’re from.
-How they became tropical clichés, I’ll never know.
+How they became clichés, I’ll never know.

 “Cheeseburger in paradise.
 Heaven on earth with an onion slice.
 Not too particular, not too precise.
-I’m just a cheeseburger in paradise,” sang the busker, before putting down his guitar and telling me the story about his friend who had died and found himself in a waiting room, sitting beside another guy.
-I guess the busker’s friend asked the other guy how long he had been waiting for, but he didn’t know.
-He only knew that the busker’s friend was not supposed to be waiting in that particular room at that particular time, so he said as much, at which point, the busker’s friend found himself back on the pavement, lying beside a crumpled car, looking up into the face of a paramedic.
+I’m just a cheeseburger in paradise,” sang the busker, before putting down his guitar and telling me the story about his friend who had died and found himself in a waiting room, sitting beside some other guy.
+I guess the busker’s friend asked the other guy how long he had been waiting for, but the other guy didn’t know.
+He only knew that the busker’s friend was not supposed to be waiting in that room at that time, so he said as much, at which point the busker’s friend found himself back on the pavement, lying beside a crumpled-up car, staring into the purposeful face of a paramedic.

-That was the end of the story, and as I contemplated the busker’s hands, which were well-knuckled, he picked his guitar back up and started to play Margaritaville.
+That was the end of the story, and as I contemplated the busker’s hands, which were well-knuckled, he picked his guitar back up and played Margaritaville.